-X-Men: The Last Stand Movie Stream Details (For Kodi)
+X-Men: The Last Stand Movie Stream Kodi Details

 At the point when a cure is found to treat transformations, lines are drawn among the X-Men, drove by Professor Charles Xavier, and the Brotherhood, a band of effective mutants sorted out under Xavier’s previous partner, Magneto.